 I hope this has given you some insights into the importance of conceptual models for interface design.
 Once again, your users are going to come up with some conceptual model to guide their work with your applications.
 Because this isn’t something you have much of a choice about, it’s in your interest to find a conceptual model that matches your users’ needs and build your interface around it.
 Your users will be happier and more productive, and your application will be much the better for it.

-Jim Miller is principal of Miramontes Computing, an interaction design consultancy.
+Jim Miller is principal of Miramontes Interactive, an interaction design consultancy.
 His research interests include Web-based application design, Internet community development, consumer Internet appliances, intelligent interfaces, and usability evaluation methods.
 Miller received a PhD in psychology from UCLA.
 He is a member and past chair of SIGCHI, the ACM special interest group on human-computer interaction.
 Contact him at firstname.lastname@example.org.

 For further reading

 Don Norman: The Design of Everyday Things (1990, Basic Books).
 Great insights into the ways people find and use conceptual models to think about everything from doors to computers, and how good design can help get the right models across to them.